The Light Show is Active from Sunset to 9:00 PM!

 Q: Why don't you do more songs?

 A: It takes hours to make each sequence just right and work with my display.
-So, another song could be another 10+ hours of work listing to the same song.
-I am targeting around a 20 minute show because most people won't stay for much longer than that and it is a reasonable amount of work for me.
+So, another song could be another 5+ hours of work listing to the same song.
+I am targeting around a 20-minute show because most people won't stay for much longer than that and it is a reasonable amount of work for me.
+Remember I am doing both Halloween and Christmas this year.

 Q: Are the lights programmed automatically or is it all handmade?